Yoga & Meditation is as American as Apple Pie, Almost

 Consider this write-up in a Denver newspaper about a yoga workshop taught by Iyengar, probably the most influential yoga teacher in the world:

-people fall to their knees and kiss his feet.
+"When B.K.S.
+Iyengar strides into the vast room at the YMCA of the Rockies, clad in white dhoti and kurta, people fall to their knees and kiss his feet.
 Beaming, he tries to move forward, but each step is blocked by prostrating waves of human gratitude.
 The aging yogi gets the rock-star treatment throughout his visit to the 10th Annual Yoga Journal Colorado Conference.
 At 87, this 5-foot barrel-chested cultural icon is considered the world's greatest living yoga teacher, the person most responsible for the tremendous popularity of yoga in America, thanks to seeds he planted in the 1970s.
 Today, 16.5 million people practice yoga, spending nearly $3 billion each year on classes and products."

 In India, it is traditional to kiss the feet of the teacher.
 In the United States, it is not.
 This is no reflection on Iyengar – he is just being his own lion self, cheerfully teaching what he is.